cargo8/android-pin/README.md

 Contributing
 =============
 Contributions are encouraged!
 If you would like to contribute, fork this repository and send a pull request.
-Please make sure to follow the project code style if possible. `.iml/codeStyleSettings` is provided for your convenience in Android Studio/IntelliJ.
+Please make sure to follow the project code style if possible.
+The project file `.idea/codeStyleSettings.xml` is provided for your convenience in Android Studio/IntelliJ.